Kourtney Kardashian Fans Claim Her Kids Are In Danger In Latest Bathing Suit Photos

 The family loaded into the boat with some of Kourt’s friends and began to enjoy some fun in the sun.
 However, fans noticed something dangerous about the photos.

-The Keeping Up with the Kardashians star seemingly failed to put life vests on her three children as they rode in the boat, and fans were outraged by the parenting fail.
+The Keeping Up With The Kardashians star seemingly failed to put life vests on her three children as they rode in the boat, and fans were outraged by the parenting fail.

 “All 3 kids should have life vests on…Safety first,” one angry reader wrote in the comment section of the article.